Maithili Maha Upanishad

-The Maithili Mahopanishad (मैथिलीमहोपनिषद्) is a Sanskrit text and is one of the minor Upanishads of Hinduism describing the Videha Kingdom of King Janaka and his rule over the Mithila (region) from the ancient capital city of Janakpurdham where Lord Rama and Princess Sita was married.
-It is featured in the chapter five of the text Valmiki Samhita.
+The Maithili Mahopanishad (मैथिलीमहोपनिषद्) is a Sanskrit text and one of the minor Upanishads of Hinduism.
+It is featured in chapter five of the text Valmiki Samhita.

 The Maithili Mahopanishad is among the important texts of the Ramanandi tradition.

 Chapters overview

 The Maithili Mahopanishad has a total of five chapters.
 This Upanishad is a dialogue between Sita and the Saptarishi regarding the Supreme Reality: